Salaah01/json-lineage/README.md

 JSON Linage is a tool that allows you to convert JSON to JSONL (JSON Lines) format as well as iteratively parse JSON where the JSON contains a list of objects.

 The underlying program is written in Rust and is built to feed one JSON object at a time to the parser.
 This allows for the parsing of very large JSON files that would otherwise not fit into memory.
+In addition to saving memory, this program is capable of parsing JSON files faster than the built-in Python JSON parser as the file size increases.

 Additionally, this project contains adapters for easy integration into other programming languages.
 Currently, there is only a Python adapter, but more are planned.